-There are family milestones that often cause us to find our photos and take the time just to look at them and remember.
+Family milestones often cause us to find our photos and take the time to look at them and remember them.

-For some of us as we grow older we may start to suffer from memory loss.
-These photos will become for us what our memories used to do for us and help us know those around us and that they are our family.
+As we grow older, some may start to suffer from memory loss.
+These photos will become what our memories used to do for us and help us know those around us and that they are our family.

-Photographs can prove to be an invaluable source of information when resolving personal problems.
-Photographs are not subject to memory recollection, and a person’s portrayal of events can be quite different from what appears in the photographs.
+Photographs can be an invaluable source of information when resolving personal problems.
+Photos are not subject to memory recollection, and a person’s portrayal of events can differ from what appears in the pictures.
 The information is intimate because family photographs are collected from the inside compared with journalistic institutions, which usually operate as outsiders.
 Photo albums and home movies provide the richest sources of memories about the family.
 They offer an intimate look at personal relationships.
 Psychologists recently have begun using this display of intimacy to help resolve family conflicts.